-5.5 Performance verification of the artificial ears types 2, 3.1, 3.3 and 3.4
+5.5 Performance verification of the artificial ears Type 2, Type 3.1, Type 3.3 and Type 3.4

 These types of artificial ears do not provide a well-defined ERP, as they either do not simulate the pinna or feature a flexible pinna which may cause the frequency sensitivity response and acoustical input impedance to change as a function of application pressure.
 Thus, an actual calibration with respect to frequency sensitivity response as well as acoustic input impedance is not relevant.